-Contrary to popular belief, growing Bonsai is actually quite simple to grow and sculpt but it takes patience, here are 3 simple tips on growing Bonsai:
+Contrary to popular belief, Bonsai is actually quite simple to grow and sculpt but it takes patience, here are 3 simple tips on growing Bonsai:

 - Select your tree.
 Consider whether you’d like an indoor or outdoor tree and whether you’d like to start off with cuttings or a pre-bonsai tree.
 Cuttings will usually take 3 to 5 years before the tree can be trained.

 - Shaping and styling your tree.
 Pruning is the single most important technique to Bonsai, it’s critical in keeping the tree miniaturised as well as to shape them.
-Buy a special Bonsai pruning kit as the tools needed won’t be like the average size pruning kits.
+Buy a special Bonsai pruning kit as the tools you’ll need won’t be like the average size pruning kits.
 Depending on how you want to shape your tree you can prune to your liking.

-- Care and maintenance for your tree.
+- Care and maintenance of your tree.
 The care and maintenance of your tree will largely depend on what type of tree you selected.
 Make sure you read the tree’s care guidelines.
 Because your tree is in a small pot you will need to water and fertilise them regularly, and re-pot every 2 years.
 With this in mind, you’ll need to consider getting the right soil for your tree and when fertilising only use a small amount.

 Shannon Young has over 25 years’ experience as a horticulturist and Bonsai artist.
 He’s had a decorated career winning many local, state and national awards for his ‘living sculptures’ Bonsai art and is now Assistant Curator of the National Bonsai and Penjing Collection in Canberra.
 Shannon will be taking the Bonsai Clinic short course for us at Short Courses by CIT Solutions.

 For more interesting reads, take a look at our other articles.